EarthProgram/did-cosmos/README.md

 The `namespace` is an alphanumeric string that identifies a distinct namespace managed by the application chain's name server module.
 These namespaces, e.g., "nft", "bank", "staking", identify where the on-chain asset is maintained on that particular chain.
 It is used to route incoming resolution requests to the correct asset module.

 The `unique-id` is mixed character string that uniquely identifies an asset managed by the application chain under the namespace defined by the `namespace` component.
-The asset module that handles each namespace MUST enforce uniqueness so that one and onely one asset under that module's control is associated with each `unique-id`.
+The asset module that handles each namespace MUST enforce uniqueness so that one and only one asset under that module's control is associated with each `unique-id`.
 To facilitate off-chain creation of did:cosmos DIDs, prior to creating an on-chain asset, the `unique-id` MUST be a representation of a Secp256k1 public key as encoded for did:key <https://w3c-ccg.github.io/did-method-key/#secp256k1> based on the multibase and multicodec methods: ```multibase(multicodec(public_key))

 If `asset-id` is missing, then the DID refers to the chainDescriptor maintained by the chain registry rather than an asset maintained by an asset module.